TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 by first accessing the **General** tab at the bottom of the spreadsheet, and then by editing the **Name** value, as shown in [Figure 3](#fig3).
 You should edit the cell to the right of the **Name** cell.
-This can be done by double clicking the cell, backspacing the default name and typing in your unique study name.
+This can be done by double-clicking the cell, deleting the default name, and typing in your unique study name.
 The value that you enter will be used as the name of your study.
 This may be used to identify your study, and will be visible to participants.
-Note that information entered into the **Description** is only visible to administrators, and so may be useful for including study information you do not want visible to participants.
+Note that information entered into the **Description** cell is only visible to administrators, and so may be useful for including study information that should not be shown to participants.

-The procedure for changing the name of the study is the same general procedure for modifying all configuration options needed to create your study (though some configuration options require specific content to be entered, which are explained in the blue **help** cell to the right of the **input** cell).
+This procedure for changing the name of your study by editing the value within a cell is also used for modifying almost all configuration options needed to create your study.
+However, some configuration options do require specific values to be entered.
+If this is the case, then the blue help cells for each configuration option will describe what you should enter.
+These help cells are often located to the right of the configuration input cells.

 <figure id="fig3">
     <img src="diagrams/give-study-a-name.png" height="517" alt="A diagram highlighting where to enter the name of your study." />